edmullen dot net

 FLASH FILES

-The links below will show the clocks in their original dimensions.
+The links below will show the clocks in default dimensions.

 If you want to use these clocks on your site (or locally on your PC) you can save this Web page and modify it as needed.
 You'll need to remove any code that references the style sheets and other content that resides on my Web server.
 PLEASE do not hot-link to resources residing on MY server!